-Speedbagcentral is aware of at least three individuals working on very high quality Ball-Hook swivel designs and prototypes we have seen and used are very encouraging.
+Speedbagcentral is aware of of several individuals working on very high quality Ball-Hook swivel designs and prototypes we have seen and used are very encouraging.
 We are especially happy about this because the Ballhook swivel is the purest form of swivel and offers the purest rebound.
 Nothing in it is basic design or construction can interfere with the rebound action of bag.
 The bag goes exactly where you send it, with slight diversion in angle due to the swivel itself.
 Nothing is more frustrating than to have the swivel design or mechanics send the bag slightly off course!!
 We are hopeful that these will soon be available to the speed bag public, at least on a limited special order basis, in the near future!

 CHAIN LINK SWIVELS

 A long time standard in boxing, The chain link swivel is a favorite of many gyms and healthclubs.
 They are fast, quiet, and often difficult to deal with, for the locking pin that holds it together can be a pain without the right set of pliers.